openpathsampling/openpathsampling/docs/getting_started.rst

 To install the most recent release of OpenPathSampling with conda, use the following commands ::

-  $ conda config --add channels http://conda.binstar.org/omnia
+  $ conda config --add channels omnia
   $ conda install openpathsampling

 If you want the cutting edge of what OpenPathSampling can do, you can